spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 :kcoef: K coefficients of Selmeir equation, describing the material
 :lcoef: L coeffficients describing the material
 :tcoef: Six constants, describing the thermal behavior of the glass
-:tref: Temperature (in K), used to compute the change in temperature relative to the ref T of the glass
+:tref: Temperature (in K), used to compute the change in temperature relative to the reference temperature of the glass
 :pref: Reference pressure (in ATM)
 :wbound: Min and Max wavelength (in meters) for which the model is valid